Hazardous Waste Disposal

 These retails will accept paints, stains, and varnishes.
 Material must be delivered in its original container, with the label legible.
 Aerosols will not be accepted.
 Dried paint will not be accepted, and can be placed in the regular trash.

 Most batteries, including regular houshold AA, AAA, C, and, D batteries, are considered hazardous waste and cannot be placed in the trash.
 Batteries can be taken to any Household Hazardous Waste Roundup event or S.A.F.E.
 Collection Center.
 In Glendora, used batteries are also accepted at Mission Ace Hardware located at 513 South Glendora Avenue (see map).

-Pharmaceuticals only (no sharps containers) are accepted at the Glendora Police Department at 150 S. Glendora Avenue (see map).
+Pharmaceuticals only (no sharps) are accepted at the Glendora Police Department at 150 S. Glendora Avenue (see map).

-Pharmaceuticals and sharps disposal containers are accepted at the San Dimas Sherriff’s Station at 270 S. Walnut Avenue in San Dimas (see map).
+Pharmaceuticals and sharps are accepted at the San Dimas Sherriff’s Station at 270 S. Walnut Avenue in San Dimas (see map).

 Motor oil is considered hazardous waste and must be disposed of properly.
 Motor oil cannot be placed in the trash or poured out on the ground or in the gutter.

 Used motor oil can be taken to any Household Hazardous Waste Roundup event or S.A.F.E.
 Collection Center.
 Used motor oil is also accepted at several locations in and around Glendora.
 Locations can be found by searching on the CalRecycle web site.

 Tires cause a variety of environmental hazards if not disposed of properly, and must be recycled.
 There are a variety of locations in Los Angeles County that accept tires for recycling, usually for a small fee.
 In addition, free tire recycling events are held several times per year at various locations around the County.